|Organization Name||:||Armed Conflict Location & Event Data Project (ACLED)|

 Skills and competencies:

-ACLED is seeking applicants who have the following skills and experience:
+ACLED is seeking applicants who have the following skills and experience (all required unless otherwise noted):

 • Familiarity with Excel (essential);

-• A high level of attention to detail and ability to receive and incorporate feedback;
+• High level of attention to detail and ability to receive and incorporate feedback;

 • Access to a computer, a reliable internet connection, email, and the Microsoft Office Suite.